HOME | UTILITIES | MYGOV | CODE OF ORDINANCES | COUNCIL AGENDA | JOBS | CONTACT

 We do have a scanner at the library.
 It is not connected to the internet, so you will need to save your scans to a thumbdrive (we can lend one to you if you need it) and download them to a public computer or your laptop.
 You are then free to access your scans.

-We do have free wi-fi at Bastrop Public Library.
+We do have wi-fi at Bastrop Public Library and is accessible from the parking lot.
 You don't even need a password.
 Just select it from your wi-fi options on your laptop or device.

 The Pressley Meeting Room can hold 50 people with tables or 100 people without tables.

 The Maynard Conference Room can hold 10 people seated at one large table.

 You can see pictures of both rooms, as well as additional details.